eduNEXT/tutor-contrib-edunext-distro/README.md

 | palm    | v16   |
 | quince  | v17   |

-- Define the docker images to be used and build it before starting the instance to avoid issues.
+Then, specify the docker image variables to identify the images with the new branch.
+Then, launch your instance or build the new images.

 Example: